-At least one advanced course completed in Molecular/Cellular/Behavioral Neuroscience or Psychology
+- At least one advanced course completed in Molecular/Cellular Neuroscience, Behavioral Neuroscience or Psychology

-Students whose native language is not English are required to take the U.S. Graduate Record Examination, and must also successfully complete the TOEFL or IELTS examination with a minimum score as given below:
+Students whose native language is not English must successfully complete the TOEFL or IELTS examination with a minimum score as given below:

 Non-English-speaking students must also provide sufficient documentation to permit an appropriate evaluation of their previous academic performance.

-Letters of Recommendation: at least two, preferably three from academic mentors/faculty/research advisors
+Three Letters of Recommendation: at least two from academic mentors/faculty/research advisors.

-The most effective applicants will contact individual faculty members whose research is aligned with the perspective student's long-term goals.
+Applicants are strongly encouraged to contact individual faculty members whose research is aligned with the prospective student's long-term goals.
 This allows the faculty member to advocate on behalf of the applicant during the acceptance process.
 Students will work directly with faculty mentors throughout their graduate programs.
 Faculty contact information can be found here.